-Always turn OFF the unit circuit breakers, disconnect the main power supply, and perform Lock Out / Tag Out before working on moving parts.
+Always turn OFF the unit circuit breakers (CB-1 & CB-2) and disconnect main power supply before working on moving parts.

 All of the checks performed during this procedure should be carried out using a 500v Meg-ohm tester.

 - 1. Connect the ground wire from the insulation tester to a fixed ground point, preferably the ground plate in the control box. - 2.
 At the load side of the heater contactor, check the insulation resistance to ground.